 In many cases, the title you seek may not be available in electronic format.
 Please indicate if you’d like it to be purchased in print format and made available to you when normal operations resume.
 Due to ongoing global circumstances and anticipated backlogs, we cannot guarantee timely receipt of your print requests and appreciate your patience.

-If you need help related to your course Canvas sites or Zoom access for remote learning, HLS ITS and the Library's Teaching, Learning & Curriculum team are available to help.
+If you need help related to your course Canvas sites or Zoom access for remote learning, HLS ITS and the HLS Learning Experience and Technology (LXT) team are available to help.

 Historical & Special Collections (HSC) is closed, but HSC staff are responding to research queries and holding research consultations remotely.
 Because staff are not onsite, reproduction services are limited to providing high-resolution copies of already-digitized images.
 To ask a question or get help, please email email@example.com

 We recognize that access to physical materials is a concern for many students, so we offer the following guidance for checked-out materials:

 You may take any regular loan books with you that you need for the spring and summer, and return them by mail when you are done with the books or when we reopen.
 The library is taking steps to ensure nothing will be due before the end of the semester, and that materials will auto-renew to September.

 We will extend due dates, reset renewal periods, and turn off recalls and overdue fines.

 Contact us with any questions about your checked-out books, including any “book overdue” emails you may receive: firstname.lastname@example.org